 IWHG Patron: Trudie Sumner (aka Trudie Styler)

-Trudie Styler, our patron, as well as being an actress and film producer, is well known for her Dukesarum kennel of Wolfhounds.
+Trudie Sumner, our patron, as well as being an actress and film producer, is well known for her Dukesarum kennel of Wolfhounds.
 Her involvement in the breed goes back to the mid 1990s and her first pair of Wolfhounds, Gideon and Finbar.